The Problem of Dehydration

 “One of the biggest costs to business is mild dehydration (1-4% of body weight loss), whereby workers suffer from accumulative fatigue without even knowing it.
 Mild dehydration adversely affects worker productivity, safety and morale.”
 (Dehydration in the Workplace).

 To understand this impact, consider that 1% dehydration can slow worker reaction times to the same extent as having 0.08 blood alcohol content.
 That makes an individual 5 times more likely to have an accident while driving their car.
-At this level of dehydration a person likely only feels a mild thirst.
-That doesn’t mean it’s not a big deal though.
+At this level of dehydration, a person likely only feels a mild thirst.
+That doesn’t mean it’s not a big deal, though.

 “Even mild thirst can decrease productivity at work by as much as 10 percent; and hand/eye coordination can weakened at just one percent dehydration.”
 (Hydration Help for Workers)

 Water is essential for all living things.
 It makes up 70% of the earth and 60% of our bodies.
-It keeps us functioning at optimum levels by regulating the body’s core temperature and also by flushing internal toxins.
+It keeps us functioning at optimum levels by regulating the body’s core temperature and flushing internal toxins.

 Signs of Dehydration